 OptiCash Schema DDL: NCR Cash Management will provide the database structure command SQL file for all required tables, views, and constraints.

-Java Application server, such as IBM WebSphere or Apache Tomcat: It is the responsibility of the client to ensure the Application Server is running correctly and readily accessible PRIOR to the on-site installation.
-Please note JDK version 8 is supported and will likely be included with the Application Server.
+Java Application servers, such as IBM WebSphere or Apache Tomcat: It is the responsibility of the client to ensure the Application Server is running correctly and readily accessible PRIOR to the on-site installation.

+Note: JDK version 8 is supported and will likely be included with the Application Server.

 OptiCash WAR File: NCR Cash Management will provide the file for deployment.